ehuss/rustc-guide/src/const-eval.md

 # Constant Evaluation

 Constant evaluation is the process of computing values at compile time.
+For a specific item (constant/static/array length) this happens after the MIR for the item is borrow-checked and optimized.
+In many cases trying to const evaluate an item will trigger the computation of its MIR for the first time.

 Prominent examples are

+* The initializer of a `static`
 * Array length
     * needs to be known to reserve stack or heap space
 * Enum variant discriminants